Table of Contents

 While taxonomy may no longer be the latest, hottest topic, as it was around 2000, it has moved beyond being a buzzword to become a topic of more stable interest.
 The following illustrate the sustained interest in taxonomies:

-Because there are many different kinds of taxonomies—for human and automated indexing, for literature retrieval and website information categorization, for consumers and internal enterprises—a taxonomist’s experience in creating one kind of taxonomy is not necessarily sufficient preparation for working on a different kind of taxonomy.
+Because there are many different kinds of taxonomies—for human and automated indexing, for literature retrieval and website information categorization, for consumers and internal enterprises—a taxonomist’s experience in creating one kind of taxonomy is not necessarily sufficient preparation for working on a different kind of taxonomy for a different organization.
 Thus, this book also serves the purpose of cross-training existing taxonomists for different kinds of taxonomy projects.
 If we want to carry the label of taxonomist and move from one job to another, then a broader understanding of the types of work and issues involved is needed.

-This book aims to explain what you need to know to be a good taxonomist rather than explain how to create a taxonomy, step by step.
-Therefore the chapters are arranged in order of importance in terms of what you need to know, rather than in the project sequence for building a taxonomy.
+The book aims to explain what you need to know to be a good taxonomist rather than how to create a taxonomy, step by step.
+Therefore, the chapters are arranged in order of importance in terms of what you need to know, rather than in the project sequence for building a taxonomy.
 Chapters 1 and 2 provide background on taxonomies and taxonomists.
-Chapters 3 and 4 present the basics of term and relationship creation in accordance with the ANSI/NISO Z39.19 and ISO 25964 standards, which may serve as a review for experienced taxonomists but is fundamental for the new taxonomist.
-Chapter 5 provides practical information on the various taxonomy management software options available.
-While some software tools have come and gone, others have been around for a long time and have staying power.
+Chapters 3 and 4 present the basics of concept (term) and relationship creation in accordance with the ANSI/NISO Z39.19 and ISO 25964 standards, which may serve as a review for experienced taxonomists but is fundamental for the new taxonomist.
+Chapter 5 provides practical information on the various taxonomy management software available and criteria for selecting software.

-The following chapters move beyond the basics to focus on particular issues for different types of taxonomies.
-Chapter 6 deals with creating taxonomies or thesauri used by human indexers, whereas Chapter 7 discusses the issues involved with creating taxonomies used in automated indexing, auto-categorization, or search.
+The following four chapters move beyond the basics to focus on particular issues for different types of taxonomies.
+Chapter 6 deals with creating taxonomies or thesauri used by human indexers, whereas Chapter 7 discusses the issues involved with creating taxonomies used in automated tagging.
 Chapter 8 examines various taxonomy structures, and Chapter 9 presents various display options.

 Chapter 10 turns to broader issues of taxonomy planning and design, which often involve the taxonomist, and Chapter 11 deals with ongoing taxonomy work, such as the maintenance, merging, and translating of taxonomies.
-Finally, Chapter 12 returns the focus to the taxonomist: the nature of the work, what kind of work exists, and training and resources available.
+As an added chapter in this third edition, Chapter 12 deals with ontologies.
+Finally, Chapter 13 returns the focus to the taxonomist: the nature of the work, what kind of work exists, and training and resources available.

 I hope the book will prove not just informative but practical and useful as well.
 While it covers most of what you need to know to create taxonomies, it does not address every detail.
 For additional specific instructions, I highly recommend consulting the ANSI/NISO Z39.19 standard, Guidelines for the Construction, Format, and Management of Monolingual Controlled Vocabularies, which is available free of charge.
-It offers a wealth of information but is really too much for the newcomer to taxonomies to digest.
-That is where this book comes in.
-This book also discusses additional types of taxonomies and taxonomy features not addressed in the standard.
+It offers a wealth of information, although it is really too much for the newcomer to taxonomies to digest.
+That’s where The Accidental Taxonomist comes in, and in addition, the book includes coverage of additional types of taxonomies and taxonomy features not addressed in the standard.